daniel-wrench/space_stats/README.md

     After this, an intermediate output of a plot of each input and output version of an interval and one of its copies is produced.

-    Next, the function `prepare_array_for_output()` is called on each input list, which converts the lists of dataframes into three arrays of vectors: 4-dimensional vectors, 1-d vectors including the missing indicator vector, and 1-d vectors excluding the missing indicator vector.
-(Only the first of these are output for un-gapped and un-filled input lists.)'
+    Next, the function `convert_df_list_to_arrays()` is called on each input list, which converts the lists of dataframes into a 3D array (one dimension for each vector component.
+Previously this function returned a 1D and 4D array as well, when we were using a missingness indicator vector.)

     The simple 1-d outputs are prepared for output simply using the function `np.array(list)`.